How to control classroom noise in schools, colleges and universities

 You can create quiet zones in classrooms, corridors, exam rooms and libraries using the Pulsar Safeear – a noise-activated warning sign that lights up to tell people when a pre-set level of noise has been exceeded and noise levels need to be reduced.
 The Pulsar Safeear noise warning signs only illuminate when noise levels are exceeded so they are perfect for areas with varying noise levels.

-Read our Case Study on controlling classroom noise in Chesterfield College.
+Read our Case Study on controlling classroom noise at Chesterfield College.